- How aggregating indexes work

 DROP AGGREGATING INDEX command, and then use

-CREATE AND GENERATE AGGREGATING INDEX to specify a new index for the same table.
+CREATE AGGREGATING INDEX to specify a new index for the same table.

 Firebolt uses the columns that you specify for an aggregating index in much the same way as the columns for a primary index.

 Follow the same guidelines as those outlined for primary index columns.
 For more information, see Using primary indexes.
-Most importantly, specify columns in descending order of cardinality, highest cardinality first.
+Most importantly, specify columns in ascending order of cardinality (number of distinct values), i.e. lowest cardinality first.

 All columns that are used in aggregations at query runtime must appear in the index definition, either in the primary index or the function definitions, for the optimizer to use the index at query runtime.
 This includes columns that are part of the aggregate functions, any columns used in